MidnightRide/obsidian_vault/schoolwork/history/study/contribution_of_women_ww1.md

 #### Anti-war activism and pacifism
 - Some women's organisations campaigned against the war and *conscription*.
 For example, the **Women's Peace Army** was formed in 1915 by two Melbourne women, **Vida Goldstein** and **Cecilia	John**.
 ### Women Oversees
 - Women have played significant roles as *nurses in wartime*.
-In the South African War and World War I, the main service roles
+In the South African War and World War I, the main service roles open to women were:
+	- *nurses*
+	- *medical support roles*, such as blood transfusionists and masseuses *(medical therapists)*.
+	- *volunatry *
 ## Contention